jlgerber/rustclass/exercise_01.md

 Its time to put all this Rust nonsense to good use.
 For our first exercise, we are going to build a little LevelSpec api.
 As a refresher, The LevelSpec should model a level in a job system.
 To begin with, said level can be one of three things - a show, a Sequence, or a Shot.
 Because we are talking about a closed set of variants, the best way of modeling this is with an enum.
 So lets get started...

 ## First steps
 **Create a new library project, and name it levelspec**.
 You remember how to do that, right?
-In case I havent mentioned it before, to create a library, you use the --lib flag with... that command I have already demonstrated.
+In case I haven't mentioned it before, to create a library, you use the --lib flag with... that command I have already demonstrated.

 Your project should look something like this: